d2ep4k/Optimised_Traffic_Signal_Switching/README.md

 Numerous detrimental consequences of traffic congestion include:

 • Wasting passengers' and drivers' time ("opportunity cost").
-Congestion lowers regional economic vitality.
+Congestion lowers regional economic vitality.\n
 • Delays, which could lead to being late for work, meetings, or school and result in lost business, disciplinary action, or other personal losses.
 • Inability to predict the duration of trips properly.
 • Fuel wastage from higher idling, acceleration, and braking increases air pollution and carbon dioxide emissions.